What is Customer Success? Our Testimonials for SalesRX

 And if you believe in that, then you aren’t going to say, “We tried training, but it didn’t work.”
 You’re going to say, “We used Bob Phibbs’ online retail training SalesRX, and it did work.
 And I’d love to tell you about it.”

 If you were looking at buying one of your premium items, and a customer was saying, “Oh, it costs too much,” wouldn’t you try to go through all of the features and benefits?
 Of course, you would.
-For those of you who might be thinking, “Oh, it’s too much.
+For those of you who might think, “Oh, it’s too much.
 I’m too small.
 I don’t know.”
-I’m going to actually walk you through why it does not cost too much.
+I will walk you through why it does not cost too much.

-Let’s say you have a team of 10 people, that’s $495 a month in training costs.
+Let’s say you have a team of 10 people.
+That’s $495 a month in training costs.
 And let’s say your average gross profit margin is 40%, which I would think most of you in retail have.
-If your entire team collectively only sold an extra $1,200, for the entire month, your gross profit dollars of $495 pays for that entire month of SalesRX.
+If your entire team collectively only sold an extra $1,200 for the entire month, your gross profit of $495 pays for that whole month of SalesRX.
 Do you think you could do that?
-Do you think that they could go sell an extra $1,200 a month?
-Some of you sell $15,000 kitchens and $30,000 sewing machines, so you have to believe that, yes, we could make one extra sale from all of us a month, it would be more than worth it.
+Do you believe that they could sell an extra $1,200 a month?
+Some of you sell $15,000 kitchens and $30,000 sewing machines, so you have to believe we could make one additional sale from all of us a month; it would be more than worth it.

-And all the entrepreneurs I talk to understand their margins, they understand their conversion rate, they understand what they’re paying versus what they’re getting back.
+And all the entrepreneurs I talk to understand their margins, they understand their conversion rate, they know what they’re paying versus what they’re getting back.
 And they are always looking at how to do more, how to be open to new ideas, and how to see the potential.
 They know 2022 is not the year to be holding on to.
-We have come through the fire, you’re still in business, you’re still around.
-And the fact that you’re still reading these blogs means you know that deep down inside something has to change.
+We have come through the fire.
+You’re still in business, and you’re still around.
+And the fact that you’re still reading these blogs means you know deep down inside that something has to change.

 And so, does it cost too much?
 If anything, I think it costs too much to wait because your competition is not going away.
-In fact, online is going to be after your business, even more than ever.
-And when 80 percent of your merchandise is probably carried by every one of your competitors, both in your local store, as well as your local community, as well as online, then you realize the only thing that you can compete on is your crew.
+Online will be after your business even more than ever.
+And when 80 percent of your merchandise is probably carried by every one of your competitors, both in your local store, as well as your local community, and online, then you realize the only thing you can compete on is your crew.

-What if every one of your 10 employees made that extra sale that month?
+What if every one of your ten employees made that extra sale that month?
 You’d make an extra five grand.
-I’ve used that success principle with some of the largest retailers in the world, all the way down to the smallest mom-and-pops.
-We systematize it into three to five-minute lessons that they can take - with me in the classroom - virtually on an iPad, a laptop, or desktop.
-And then the next week, they’re doing mock sessions with you to make sure that they understand.
-I could teach you how to play a D major scale on the piano, but unless you actually practice it, you’ll never learn.
-Why is it when it comes to retail, we think that people will just wing it, people will just understand, people who did it before will be able to do it again?
+I’ve used that success principle with some of the largest retailers in the world, all the way down to the smallest mom-and-pop.
+We systematize it into three to five-minute lessons that they can take - with me in the classroom - virtually on an iPad, a laptop, or a desktop.
+And then, the next week, they’re doing mock sessions with you to ensure they understand.
+I could teach you how to play a D major scale on the piano, but unless you practice it, you’ll never learn.
+Why is it that when it comes to retail, we think that people will just wing it, people will just understand, and people who did it before will be able to do it again?

-But what if I could create a relationship and this customer would come back more often and want to see me, and I’m going to be rewarded for doing that?
+But what if I could create a relationship and this customer would return more often and want to see me, and I would be rewarded?
 That’s where we need to go.
-You just have to get over the idea that there is more risk with paying for it than staying the same.
+You have to get over the idea that there is more risk with paying for it than staying the same.

 Look at the J.C.
-Penney’s of the world, the Sears, the Radio Shacks, the retailers that went out in your local market.
+Penneys of the world, the Sears, the Radio Shacks, and the retailers that went out in your local market.
 The path to failure starts by saying, “We really can’t.”
-I want you to really do it.
-So, why don’t you get yourself together, think about all the fun you could be having with a well-trained crew in four to six months, and then say, “Wow, how high is up?
+I want you to do it.
+So, why don’t you get yourself together, think about all the fun you could have with a well-trained crew in four to six months, and then say, “Wow, how high is up?

 Objection #3: Our Products are Different

-A lot of times when people are looking at buying my online retail sales training program, they’ll tell me, “Oh, but our business is different, we sell different products.”
-And yet, many hide from the customer because they are still dealing with the fear of them developed during the pandemic, they are afraid of saying the wrong thing, or they really want the customer to direct the interface, not them.
+When people are looking at buying my online retail sales training program, they often tell me, “Oh, but our business is different; we sell different products.”
+And yet, many hide from the customers because they are still dealing with the fear that developed during the pandemic.
+They are afraid of saying the wrong thing or want the customer to direct the interface, not them.

-I walked into a luxury retailer in Soho to look at a technically advanced product, and the employee came up to me and said, “Any questions?”
+I walked into a luxury retailer in Soho to look at a technically advanced product, and the employee approached me and said, “Any questions?”
 I was like, “Wow.
 This is terrible.
-There’s no feeling here, there’s no welcome or anything else.
+There’s no feeling here; there’s no welcome or anything else.
 I just want to leave.”

 Why?
-Because this presupposes the idea that the customer already comes in with questions, If they just answer I’ll make the sale.
+Because this presupposes the idea that the customer already comes in with questions, If they just answer, I’ll make the sale.
 That’s not it.
-Making the sale is going to be yes, to inspire us to say, “Oh, we have this and this to build confidence in the customer.”
-“Oh, I’ve made the right choice and to get the add-on.”
+Making the sale will be yes, to inspire us to say, “Oh, we have this and this to build confidence in the customer.”
+“Oh, I’ve made the right choice to get the add-on.”

-But if you’ve already tuned out and you said, “Oh, well, that won’t work for us.
-We sell, whatever it is,” then know, it’s not about products.
+But if you’ve already tuned out and said, “Oh, well, that won’t work for us.
+We sell, whatever it is,” then know it’s not about products.

 Product training is very specific.
 It’s analytical.
 It’s like doing a test.
 That’s not soft skills.
-The soft skills are, “How do I open my heart to another human being to be curious about them in a way that allows them in and to ask me questions?
-And then I can have the fun of experiencing the purchase with them.”
+The soft skills are, “How do I open my heart to another human being to be curious about them in a way that allows them to ask me questions?
+And then I can enjoy experiencing the purchase with them.”
 And with that attitude, it’s how high is up?
-Instead of, “I need to sell for my own wallet,” or, “I just want to go over there and hang out with people.”
+Instead of, “I need to sell for my wallet,” or, “I just want to go over there and hang out with people.”

 And that’s why the soft skills, everybody can use.
-The product knowledge, that’s specific to you and you’ll be able to train that on your own.
-The key with SalesRX is to go through and mirror what did we hear to what are we doing?
-And then if there’s anything that’s not quite there, someone’s not quite comfortable with it, then you can address it before they get out on the sales floor.
+The product knowledge that’s specific to you and you’ll be able to train that on your own.
+The key with SalesRX is to go through and mirror what we heard to what we are doing.
+And then, if there’s anything that’s not quite there or someone’s not quite comfortable with it, you can address it before they get out on the sales floor.
 Do you know what that does to confidence?
-Do you know what that does that their ability to actually excel?
-Well, 84% of our users report a double-digit increase within about six months.
+Do you know what that does to their ability actually to excel?
+84% of our users report a double-digit increase within about six months.

 Lose that limiting belief that your products are what makes you different.
 Your people are what makes you different.
-And if you aren’t doing a better job and engaging them, well, then customers are probably going to end up going to an online retailer, and not you.
+And if you aren’t doing a better job and engaging them, customers will probably go to an online retailer, not you.

 Objection #4: It’s not the Right Time to Start